Line 6 have a wide range of multi-effects pedals and it can be hard to figure out which may suit you the best.

 Who the M series doesn’t suit:

-Compared to the HD series, the M series doesn’t offer an all-in-one solution.
+Compared to other options such as the Helix, POD GO, or HD series, the M series doesn’t offer an all-in-one solution.
 So if you want to chain your effects together, use amp modeling or run your rig directly to a PA, the M series isn’t the best choice.
 It’s also not a good choice if you don’t like the stompbox style layout.

 Find out more on the M series by reading my review of the M13.

 The AMPLiFi FX100 came out shortly after Line 6 released their AMPLiFi amps.
 You can read my review of the AMPLiFi 75 here to find out about the amp.
 The FX100 basically takes the electronics out of the AMPLiFi amp and places it on to a pedalboard.

 The free iOS or Android app gives you complete flexibility over how you use your pedal.
 You can even stream your music from your phone/tablet to the pedal so you can jam along with any tracks you have in your music library.

 Who the AMPLiFi FX100 suits:

 If you want something simple to use at home at an affordable price, this is a great option.
-A casual player can jam along with tracks, easily download presets that match songs in their music library and edit effects quickly and easily without having to touch the pedal.
+A casual player can jam along with tracks, easily download presets to match songs in their music library and edit effects quickly and easily without having to touch the pedal.

 Who the AMPLiFi FX100 doesn’t suit:

 If you don’t like the idea of using a smartphone or tablet to edit your presets, this isn’t for you.
-If you’re looking for high quality tone for live use, the HD series will be better as the FX100 uses older modelling technology.
+If you’re looking for a high-quality tone for live use, the Helix or HD series will be better as the FX100 uses older modelling technology.